 This approach, rather than an indirect cost approach, is preferred where services can be differentiated on a clear, uniform, and measureable basis.
 This is true for information technology services and for Fleet Management services.
-The costs of information technology services are distributed based on numbers of personal computers, "thin clients", and printers; the fees differentiate the operating costs of these equipment items and provide incentives for shared equipment use for printers and use of the lower cost thin client computers.
+The costs of information technology services, hardware and software, are distributed based on department headcount and weighted by employee job function, i.e. field employees were weighted much less than office staff.